luismiguelcasadodiaz/inception/learnings/VIrtualBox_learnings.md

 Even with uid= and gid= options in /etc/fstab, vboxsf mounts are always owned by root:vboxsf, and Alpine (or other Linux guests) can't force change that ownership.

 This is not a bug in Alpine, but a design limitation of the VirtualBox shared folder driver.

+Share folders are available with the help of `virtualbox-guest-additions`.
+I shall execute virtualbox-guest-additions before docker.